dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 $`t =\frac{-3}{1.47} `$ = -2.04

 Using alpha $`\alpha`$ 0.05 and with df = 19+19 -2 = 36. **Note** that the degree freedom 36 is not present on the t-distribution table but because the sample "n" is large, I assume it's gradually approaching normal distribution and therefore round up to 40 instead of rounding down to 30.
-Therefor, my critical t-statistics will be 40 df under two tail $`\alpha`$ 0.05 = 2.021.
+Therefore, my critical t-statistics will be 40 df under two tail $`\alpha`$ 0.05 = 2.021.
 My calculated t-statistics -2.04 slightly falls outside the range between my critical t-statistics -2.021 and 2.021.
 I will still reject the null hypothesis and accept the alternate hypothesis.

 **2.** The second method to approach t-statistics with two differences in means is to assume that the variances are not equal.
 So, in this same example of black and brown dogs, I can assume that the variances of the two samples are not equal.
 With this assumption,the formular below has to be used.